Loral Group launches North Asia's first beauty technology and innovation challenge with Viva Technology - ExBulletin

 Loral Group launches North Asia’s first beauty technology and innovation challenge with Viva Technology

-Loral Group Signs MOU on Open Innovation Partnership in South Korea with South Korea Ministry of Small and Medium Enterprises and Startups at Viva Technology 2023
+Loral Group Signs MOU on Open Innovation Partnership in South Korea with Korea Ministry of Small and Medium Enterprises and Startups at Viva Technology 2023 Creating future beauty with Chinese, Korean and Japanese startups

-Loral’s “Big Bang Beauty Tech & Innovation Challenge” in North Asia aims to collaborate with startups from China, South Korea and Japan to drive open innovation and co-creation for future beauty

-LOral Groupe Signs MOU with South Korea Ministry of Small and Medium Enterprises and Startups
+LOral Groupe Signs Memorandum of Understanding with South Korea’s Ministry of Small and Medium Enterprises and Startups Tape Cutting at LOrals North Asia Big Bang Program Launch Ceremony Speech by Loral North Asia President and LOral China CEO Fabrice Megabane

 After a successful three-year pilot in China, latest expansions to South Korea and Japan leverage the unique innovation ecosystem of North Asia’s “C-JK Beauty Triangle” through cross-market and cross-sectoral collaborations and will be an important milestone for revitalization.
 For beauty innovation.